-If you are practicing for your heavy vehicle licence you should consider also learning about how to reduce the potential long term health effects of being a professional heavy vehicle driver.
+If you are practising for your heavy vehicle licence you should consider also learning about how to reduce the potential long-term health effects of being a professional heavy vehicle driver.
 Professional drivers are at risk of a large number of adverse health effects, almost all of which can be successfully avoided with the right knowledge and actions.

 Professional driving is a job which can require shift work in polluted environments in a sedentary position that is subject to noise and vibration all while you are under time pressure to make a delivery or reach the next passenger stop in time.
 In short, it’s not exactly perfect for maintaining good health.